TraceMyers/MeetYourMatch/README.md

 <p>A simple HTTP TURN server used to demo my game's 2 player multiplayer.
 Can handle an undetermined number of clients, but the maximum number of pairing players, as well as the maximum number of games, is defaulted to 100.</p>

 <p>Game clients connect to this server and the server handles matchmaking on a first-come-first-serve basis.
 Once clients are paired, this server relays data between the clients.
 This will not easily work with game engine net code since it's meant for simple text transfer.
-My game transfers very little data and doesn't require speedy, frequent communication.</p>
+A game like mine which transfers very little data and doesn't require speedy, frequent communication will be a good fit.</p>
 <p>How to use:</p>
 <ul>
   <li><p>Clients send http POST requests to the server's public IP + whatever port is specified at startup (or default port is 80).
 The requests are simple text formatted like so:<blockquote>[incoming symbol],[formatted data],[game/pairing key],[player key],[game received switch]</blockquote></p>